eemilhaa/ot-harjoitustyo/documentation/user-manual.md

 (Make sure to run this in the root of the repository)

 ## Configuration
-Configuration is done in the [.env](../.env) file.
+Configuration is done in the [.env](../.env) file found in the root of the repository.
 In this file you can input your desired display height and the filename for the database file that stores your game data.
 The format of the file is the following:
 ```
 DISPLAY_HEIGHT=900
 DATABASE_FILENAME=database.db